PicoCreator/Babel-Pile/README.md

 All data here will be organized into the various phases, of the community effort to crawl, parse, cleanup, and deduplicate the data.

 The structure of the Babel Pile, is intentionally designed, to facilitate community based contributions, which in many cases, may not involved coding.
 Or even machine learning itself.
+It also allow community contributions in a way that would allow more specialized individuals from their respective domain background or nationality, to maintain a subset of the "Babel Pile".

 For AI model builders, the datasets are preorganized in a way for them to easily pick and choose the desired dataset for their use case, in various stages of the AI training process.